 Step 5: Click On The White Background To Create A Selection

-Now it’s time for the fun part.
 With all your settings in order, click on your white background to create a selection.
 Photoshop will sample the colors around where you clicked and find similar colors in your image to add to the selection.
-Since white is a pretty easy color to select, Photoshop does a great job creating an accurate selection.
+Since white is a pretty easy color to select, Photoshop does a great job of creating an accurate selection.

 Step 6: Click The Layer Mask Icon To Apply Your Selection